perstarke-webdev/perstarke-webdev.de-site/_posts/2024-02-14-oneflow-jekyll-theme-creation.md

 # Conclusion
 In conclusion, OneFlow is a Jekyll theme designed for simplicity, ease of use, and flexibility.
-Whether you're a blogger, freelancer, or small business owner, OneFlow provides a hassle-free way to create a beautiful and immersive website.
+Whether you're a Web developer, small business owner, freelancer or something else, OneFlow provides a hassle-free way to create a beautiful and immersive website.
 I hope you enjoy using OneFlow as much as I enjoyed creating it!